-We are seeking to build a team of Band 6 mental health practitioners with a relevant professional qualification (nursing, social work, OT) who will be based within the primary care setting.
-The practitioners will offer primary care mental health liaison support to GP surgeries within a Primary care network and will have the opportunity to support the development and implementation of this service in West Hertfordshire.
+This is a Band 6 mental health practitioner post.
+You will have a relevant professional qualification (nursing, social work, occupational therapy), and experience of working with service users with mental health needs.
+The post will generally be based within the primary care setting (GP surgeries).
+The practitioner will offer primary care mental health liaison support to GP surgeries within a designated hub of surgeries and will have the opportunity to support the development and implementation of this service.
 The service will provide support to those being referred for support and will also seek to support primary care practitioners in the transfer of service users from secondary care to primary care.

 At HPFT we view our staff as our most important resource and offer:

 - A thorough induction to your role and team

 - Access to Lead Nurse for your area promoting professional development

 - Arrange of developmental opportunities to support you to grow in your profession and your practice

 - The opportunity to apply to work flexibly so that you can balance your work with your life outside work